nestauk/ds-cookiecutter/docs/docs/faq.md

 -   Too much complex to be a cookiecutter default

 This keeps the core of the cookiecutter lean, maintainable, and hackable.

+!!! info "Older versions of the cookiecutter were more opinionated"

+    However trying to meet all needs means the cookiecutter ends up too complex and too brittle leaving little room/incentive for sub-teams/projects to understand and extend the cookiecutter to better solve their problems which results in a sub-optimal solution for everyone.

 ## Where should I save models?